Australia's Qantas will change Taiwan website reference after Beijing request

-SYDNEY (Reuters) - Australia’s Qantas Airways Ltd said on Monday it plans to change its website to refer to Taiwan as a Chinese territory, not an independent nation, but it needed extra time to comply with the request from Beijing.
+SYDNEY (Reuters) - Australia’s Qantas Airways Ltd (QAN.AX) said on Monday it plans to change its website to refer to Taiwan as a Chinese territory, not an independent nation, but it needed extra time to comply with the request from Beijing.

 China’s aviation regulator in April gave three dozen airlines a May 25 deadline to remove references on their websites or in other material that suggest Taiwan, Hong Kong and Macau are part of countries independent from China, a move described by White House as “Orwellian nonsense”.